ratan-lab/BaitSTR/README.md

-# STRBait
+# BaitSTR

 ## SUMMARY
-STRBait is a collection of three programs to automate the discovery of exact short tandem repeats (and its flanking region) from Illumina fastq sequences.
+BaitSTR is a collection of three programs to automate the discovery of exact short tandem repeats (and its flanking region) from Illumina fastq sequences.
 Not yet ready for public consumption.

 ## REQUIREMENTS
-STRBait should work on any standard 64 bit Linux environment with
+BaitSTR should work on any standard 64 bit Linux environment with

 - GCC
 - Python version >= 2.7